 Component of customer identity and access management

 Consent and privacy management is a fixed element of the customer identity infrastructure in customer identity and access management solutions (CIAM) such as that offered by the Nevis Identity Suite.
-This solution deploys additional functions to protect user data, such as multi-factor authentication (MFA), single sign-on (SSO) and others.
-With MFA, a login requires a combination of several identification factors.
+This solution deploys additional functions to protect user data, such as multi-factor authentication (MFA), single sign-on (SSO), etc. With MFA, a login requires a combination of several identification factors.
 These could be a password and the device IP or a biometric factor of the type provided by iris or fingerprint scans.
 The more factors that are used, the better the user data is protected against unauthorised access.

 If the CIAM supports SSO, users can log in with the same login data they use to authenticate themselves on their social media accounts.
 This spares them the laborious task of setting up a new online account.